-In this low interest rate environment, some people continue to believe once they achieve a liquid net worth equal to 25 times their annual expenses, they’re financially independent.
+In this economic environment, some people continue to believe once they achieve a liquid net worth equal to 25 times their annual expenses, they're financially independent.
 Yet, once they get there, they continue to work at a job they dislike for years.

 Why?
 Fear.
 They fear not having enough money to safely retire early or do something else.
 They fear a bear market will wipe away 20%+ of their net worth.
 As a result, they continue to work in order to accumulate even more money.

 So much about money is mental.
 Since leaving my day job in 2012, I have seen countless examples of the one more year syndrome play out.
 If you actually want to change your life, please put the 4% rule to rest.

 Accumulating 25 times your annual expenses is the bare minimum.
 With low interest rates, elevated inflation, and lower-expected returns, the vast majority of people's lives will unlikely change once they achieve this milestone.

 If you want to change a suboptimal life, then you must accumulate more.
 Shoot to accumulate 50 times your annual expenses.
 At such a net worth, your courage to do something new goes way up.
 Interestingly, 50 times your annual expenses also is equivalent to the inverse of roughly where the 10-year bond yield is now, ~2%.

 Personally, I've always used a target net worth based on a multiple of gross income.
 By using gross income as a variable, you can't cheat by cutting expenses.
 Further, you remain disciplined in building more wealth as your income grows.